“For we know in part and we prophesy in part.”

 God always revealed the Word of God progressively in piece-meal or fragmentary fashion.
 God gave extremely limited revelation to Adam but more to Moses.
 As God wrote the Old Testament, He revealed more and more of Himself.
 God revealed Himself fragmentarily until He had said everything He wanted to say.
 Now that God revealed Himself exhaustively in unabridged revelation, the canon was complete.
 If we had only Genesis through the book of Acts, how much would we know about the church?

-The three gifts of verse eight are partial in the sense that they all entail direct revelation from God.
+The three gifts of verse eight are partial because they all entail direct revelation from God.
 They reveal God’s thoughts “in part.” and give partial revelation.
 When God completed the canon about A.D.
 95, then that which was “perfect” came (13:10).

 The Bible was in the process of being written during the first century.
 Believers did not have a completed canon of the New Testament, so they relied on apostles and prophets to communicate the New Testament truth before God revealed it.
 Once the canon was complete, then God diminished the use of the gifts of prophecy and knowledge.
 There was no longer a need to certify Scripture authors by speaking in foreign languages without studying for them.